-The Plan is established pursuant to the ABLE Act and sections 178.300 to 178.380 of the Oregon Revised Statutes, as amended (the "Oregon Act").
-The Plan is designed to be a "qualified ABLE program", which status permits a Beneficiary of an ABLE Account established under the Plan to make tax-free withdrawals to pay for Qualified Disability Expenses under certain circumstances (see "Tax Considerations" below).
-Such status also permits amounts in an ABLE Account up to \$100,000 to be disregarded for purposes of determining the Beneficiary's eligibility to receive benefits under the federal Supplemental Security Income program ("SSI"), and all amounts in an ABLE Account to be disregarded in determining the Beneficiary's eligibility to receive benefits under any other federal means-tested program.
-An ABLE Account may be used for the long-term benefit and/or short term needs of the Beneficiary.
-Savings in the Plan are designed to be in addition to benefits otherwise available to the Beneficiary of an ABLE Account, whether through private sources, employment, public programs or otherwise.
+The Plan is established pursuant to the ABLE Act and the Washington Achieving a Better Life Experience Act ("The Washington Act").
+The Plan is designed to be a "qualified ABLE program", which status permits a Beneficiary of an ABLE account established under the Plan to make tax-free withdrawals to pay for Qualified Disability Expenses under certain circumstances (see "Tax Considerations" below).
+This status also permits amounts in an ABLE account up to \$100,000 to be disregarded for purposes of determining the Beneficiary's eligibility to receive benefits under the federal Supplemental Security Income program ("SSI"), and all amounts in an ABLE account to be disregarded in determining the Beneficiary's eligibility to receive benefits under any other federal means-tested program.
+An ABLE account may be used for the long-term benefit and/or short-term needs of the Beneficiary.
+Investments in the Plan are designed to be in addition to benefits otherwise available to the Beneficiary of an ABLE account, whether through private sources, employment, public programs, or otherwise.